apache/datafusion-comet/docs/source/contributor-guide/development.md

 ### Running Tests in IDEA

 Like other Maven projects, you can run tests in IntelliJ IDEA by right-clicking on the test class or test method and selecting "Run" or "Debug".
 However if the tests is related to the native side.
-Please make sure to run `make core` or `cd core && cargo build` before running the tests in IDEA.
+Please make sure to run `make core` or `cd native && cargo build` before running the tests in IDEA.

 ### Running Tests from command line